-11. Cafeteria Guidelines
+10. Cafeteria Guidelines

-The cost of a regular student breakfast is \$1.05.
-The cost of a regular student lunch is \$2.25.
-Milk is available for 45 cents.
+The cost of a regular student breakfast has been waived for the 2021-2022 school year.
+Adults will be charged \$1.95.
+The cost of a regular student lunch has also been waived for the 2021-2022 school year.
+Adults will be charged \$3.05.
+All items beyond a regular school lunch (doubles, extras, chips, drinks, etc.) will be charged to student accounts.
 A la carte items are also available.
 Students should pay for lunches in the office and a computerized student lunch card will be issued.
-Students are not to have lunch delivered or brought in from outside sources.
+Students are not to have lunch delivered or brought in from outside sources unless approved in advance by the principal.
 Lunch Rules Students must remain on campus during the lunch hour.
 All food and drink will be consumed in the cafeteria.
 After finishing lunch, freshman and sophomores must remain in the cafeteria unless they have permission from the lunch supervisor to leave.
 Juniors and seniors may leave the cafeteria and go to their hallways.
 There is to be no sitting on the hallway floors and there is to be no food in the hallways.
 All students may go to the library to study after they finish lunch.
 No food or drink is allowed in the library.
 This privilege is subject to change due to behavior.
 Students shall follow all cafeteria rules during lunch.